0xf10e/blog/SaltStack_templating_pillar.rst

  - You have a bunch of servers with a public and a private IP each
  - SSH and some database are supposed to listen only on the private IP, the webserver's virtual host for the company website on the public one
- - The webapp running on the webserver needs the database password which has to be set on the database server
+ - The webapp running on the webserver needs the database credentials  of the user which needs to be created on the database server
- - You don't want to write *all* your states and config templates yourself so you're using some formulas_, but they expect the particular IP in predefined places in pillar
+ - You don't want to write *all* your states and config templates yourself so you're using some formulas_, but they expect the particular values in predefined places in pillar:

      * The SSH-formula wants it's ListenAddress under `pillar[sshd_config:ListenAdress]`